 One of the questions we get most often is “did you ever put the tiles on a map?”
 The thinking behind the question begs some Hollywood-style grand conspiracy.
 The scene would play out like this.
 In some dimly lit room, the intrepid Resurrect Dead team pins tile locations to a giant wall map.
 As we finish, the camera pans back to reveal a giant arrow pointing to buried Illuminati gold.

-The tile map that my wife Maneesha Sane coded and I populated with data is nowhere near that earth shattering.
+The tile map is nowhere near that earth shattering.
 More than anything, the map of 600+ tiles reveals (with a startling degree of detail) the travel patterns of a Philadelphian with the habit of dropping breadcrumbs all over the eastern half of the United States.

 We see regular trips down the shore.
 We see a preference for Route 1.
 If we look close enough, we can even see a habit for Dunkin Donuts.
 Trips to midwestern cities show tiles starting near highway, trailing through downtown and a jump back onto the next on-ramp out of town.
 It’s no coded message to some wider revelation, but it’s still an interesting look at a life through hundreds of points of data.